2026 LVDA Schooling Show Series Year-End Awards

 USDF Recognized Show Division

-Riders for this division will need to send in a copy of their USDF Show Record, the same as 2024.
+Riders for this division will need to send in a copy of their USDF Show Record.

 Eight volunteer hours required for each award